plum-css/plum/_docs/units.md

 ## How do I use them?

-Units are built by creating classes under the units namespace and by extending and subclassing an existing modules classes:
+Units are built by creating classes under the units namespace and by extending and subclassing [module](modules.html) classes:

 - `.unit`
 - `.unit-child`